What Does the Bible Say about Depression?

 We hear a lot about children with ADHD (Attention Deficit Hyperactivity Disorder), but what happens when these children grow up?
 Unfortunately, over half of children with ADHD carry their symptoms into adulthood.
 They now have to face the challenges and responsibilities of adult life while dealing with restlessness, difficulty concentrating, and a tendency to be disorganized.

 Adults with ADHD may need professional help to better understand and manage their symptoms and their challenges.
-Most can benefit from therapy that integrates psychological, spiritual and practical support.
+Most can benefit from therapy that integrates psychological, spiritual, and practical support.
 The Bible is a great source of wisdom, giving comfort, guidance, and practical advice for those suffering from ADHD.
+Newport Beach Christian Counseling provides a faith-based approach to help individuals navigate these challenges effectively.

 Do you feel like you’re drowning at work?